-With Easter just around the corner, many of us will undoubtedly soon find ourselves with a few extra eggs in the refrigerator.
-Maybe they’ve been dyed, hidden and discovered, served their holiday purpose, and now you have a dozen pastel-hued hardboiled eggs to deal with.
+The Easter season is here, and soon many of us will undoubtedly find ourselves with a few extra eggs in the refrigerator.
+Maybe they’ve been dyed, hidden and found, served their holiday purpose, and now you have a dozen pastel-hued hardboiled eggs to deal with.
+In years past, perhaps you merely tossed them in the trash when you were certain no one was looking.
+But with the price of eggs still skyrocketing, throwing away a perfectly good dozen seems more wasteful than ever.
 Luckily for us, there is an absolutely delicious solution to this issue.

 Though now a classic picnic favorite and potluck staple, the origin of deviled eggs can actually be traced as far back as ancient Rome.
 In Petronius’ Satyricon, he describes a feast, where the meat of songbirds is marinated in peppered egg yolk and stuffed into the white part of boiled peahen eggs, according to Ancestral Findings.
 So while these delicious bites may have evolved over the passage of time, it’s clear that stuffed eggs, in one form or another, have been enjoyed for centuries.